 |

 The library is offering a new opportunity for homeschool students.The Homeschool Hangout will be held at 2 p.m. on the first Friday of each month.
 This program is aimed at all homeschool students ages 5 and up and offers them a chance to participate in STEAM-related games and activities.
 Each month's program will feature a different theme.
 The theme for Jan.
-9 is Clothes.
+9 is the Jungle.
 Please contact Youth Services Coordinator Amber Chaney

 at 937.783.3585 or